-- A second and separate multi-purpose playing field at Bill Smyth Oval as well as additional sporting amenities and associated facilities, and enhanced integration of other sporting needs, including netball, tennis and cricket. - Improved signage and wayfinding around the Precinct to improve connectivity, including a range of themed signage, public art and landscaping. - Strategic events infrastructure support, particularly at NATA Oval and Bill Smyth Oval, as well as other areas that are outside the remit of this Plan of Management. - Environmental and heritage conservation and recognition of these important sites in the Reserves.
+- A second and separate multi-purpose playing field at Bill Smyth Oval as well as additional sporting amenities and associated facilities, and enhanced integration of other sporting needs, including netball, tennis and cricket. - Improved signage and wayfinding around the Precinct to improve connectivity, including a range of themed signage, public art and landscaping. - Strategic events infrastructure support, particularly at NATA Oval and Bill Smyth Oval. - Environmental and heritage conservation and recognition of these important sites in the Reserves.